Canaan Land: Plot

 At the peak of his popularity, Billy is investigated by student reporters from a skepticism magazine.
 They collaborate with a group of Me Too movement women who reveal how Billy conned them in the past to get sex and money.
 Their videotaped testimonies are organized by Billy's Beverly Hills ex-girlfriend Connie and Psychic Insight (his former boss at the psychic network).
 The scandal devastates Sara.
 She throws Billy out of the church and breaks up with him.

 After the breakup, Sara focuses on her ministry, preaching, singing at large Christian gatherings, and riding down Hollywood Boulevard as the queen of the Hollywood Christmas Parade.

 Billy is homeless once again, and more depressed.
 He jaywalks in a tunnel with semi-trailer trucks and stretches out his hands in a death wish, imitating Christ on the cross.
 He visits a chapel and confesses he doesn't believe in God because a pastor abused him when he was a boy.
 Billy picks up a young prostitute named Angel who turns out to be his daughter whom he abandoned years ago.
 She asks him to give faith one last chance.

 Billy asks for a Christmas miracle to restore his faith.
 He sincerely changes and wants to demonstrate his repentance by his actions.
 He gives money back to the poor he conned into giving him "love offerings," assisted by Laz.
 He returns Pary's red Jeep and gives her money to pay for driving her Jeep so long.
 He visits an orphanage and prays for a little girl in a wheelchair but makes sure all cellphone cameras are off.
 The girl experiences a miraculous recovery but Billy refuses to exploit it.

 Billy dresses in white as a sign of purity and repentance and joins others from Sara's church at the Santa Monica beach.
 Sara recognizes Billy is changing and forgives him, but is unwilling to reunite with him romantically.
 She gives him her Bible and encourages him to stay on the right path.
 Sara tearfully watches him walk away at the Santa Monica Pier and prays for Billy.

 Cast

 Release

-The film was released in drive-in screenings rather than traditional theaters due to the COVID 19 pandemic to qualify for the Academy Awards, and on VOD (Video on demand) on January 5, 2021.
+The film was released in drive-in screenings rather than traditional theaters due to the COVID-19 pandemic to qualify for the Academy Awards, and on VOD (Video on demand) on January 5, 2021.

 Reception

 Alan Ng of Film Threat gave the film a 6 out of 10.
-It's West Coast theatrical premiere was a screening at the Marina Del Rey Film Festival, where Rebecca Holden won the Best Supporting Actress award.
-It's East Coast theatrical premiere was at the Great Lakes Christian Film Festival in New York, where Canaan Land won an award for the "Most Creative Feature Film," and Richard Rossi was nominated for Best Actor in a Narrative Feature Film.
+Its West Coast theatrical premiere was a screening at the Marina Del Rey Film Festival, where Rebecca Holden won the Best Supporting Actress award.
+Its East Coast theatrical premiere was at the Great Lakes Christian Film Festival in New York, where Canaan Land won an award for the "Most Creative Feature Film," and Richard Rossi was nominated for Best Actor in a Narrative Feature Film.